We’re reader-supported. Purchases via our links may earn us a commission, at no extra cost to you.

 Accessibility: Make sure your location is easily accessible by car, public transportation, or even by foot if your customers are the adventurous types.

 Demographics: You need to know your audience, so consider the age, income level, and interests of the people in the area.
 Are they avid golfers?
 Are they tech-savvy and interested in new experiences?
+Are they interested in smashing and ace indoor golf bars?
 You get the picture.

 Competition: Don’t be a copycat!
 Do your research and make sure you’re not too close to existing golf simulator businesses.
 Remember, proximity breeds competition.